cockroachdb/docs/v21.2/import-performance-best-practices.md

 This page provides best practices for optimizing [import](import.html) performance in CockroachDB.

-Import speed primarily depends on the amount of data the you want to import.
+Import speed primarily depends on the amount of data that you want to import.
 However, there are two main factors that have can have a large impact on the amount of time it will take to run an import:

 - [Splitting data](#split-your-data-into-multiple-files)
 - [Import format](#choose-a-performant-import-format)